 In May, we spent a day with our two year old daughter at Shanghai Disney.
 Before we started traveling, we lived in Florida, and we’d been to Magic Kingdom a number of times.
 Shanghai, The newest expansion of the Disney definitely had a similar feel to the one back home, though it was somewhat larger in scale and in another language.
 In this review, we’ll discuss what we liked about the Shanghai Disney park (a lot!) and what turned us off (also a lot!).

 By the way, this post contains affiliate links.
 If you click on one and make a purchase, we will receive a commission at no extra cost to you.
-If you’d like to read about how we are monetizing our travel blog, check out our monthly report, Operation Digital Nomad.
+These commissions help support this website and our travels.
+Thank you.

 Just so you’ll know, this review comes from the perspective of the parents of a two year old girl who has not been weened on Disney culture.
 She’s never watched a full length movie, and her knowledge of the characters is shallow.
 We also don’t usually make it to the western style attractions while we are traveling.
 We’ve been slow traveling for a year and a half now, first in Europe and now in China.
 Disney was just a thing for us to do while we were getting our passports renewed in Shanghai.
 And if you think that Disney doesn’t fit in with slow travel, let’s just say we were taking a vacation from it.